yao-ry/Chinese-word-probability/README.md

 # yao-ry-Chinese-word-probability

-A very simple script to extract Chinese word probabilities based on bert-base-Chinese (inference API: https://huggingface.co/google-bert/bert-base-chinese)
+A very simple script to extract Chinese word (token) probabilities based on bert-base-Chinese (inference API: https://huggingface.co/google-bert/bert-base-chinese)

+Words in Chinese always contain more than one token, so I also played with the script that can extract the probabilities of the next several tokens.